Arizona Quit Claim Deed Form

 “No instrument affecting real property gives notice of its contents to subsequent purchasers or encumbrance holders for valuable consideration without notice, unless recorded as provided by law in the office of the county recorder of the county in which the property is located.”

-Additional mandatory document (§ 11-1134): If the property being transferred or gifted via a Quit Claim Deed involves a payment, an Affidavit of Property Value (DOR Form 82162) must be completed.
-The form, provided by the Arizona Department of Revenue, must then be attached to the Quit Claim Deed.
+Additional mandatory document (§ 11-1134): If the property being transferred or gifted via a Quit Claim Deed involves a payment, an Affidavit of Property Value (DOR Form 82162).pdf must be completed.
+The form, provided by the Arizona Department of Revenue, must then be attached to the deed.